Editing Content on Divi WordPress Website Page

 The reason I like this is because as I put information in, I’m going to see what it does to my page right away.

-Now, one of the things that is great about, um, Devi is you can actually see what it’s going to look like on different devices at the same time.
+Now, one of the things that are great about, Divi is you can actually see what it’s going to look like on different devices at the same time.

 So you’ve got a little, you hit that little purple button and you’ve got the desktop view, which you’re seeing here.

-Now, my screen is very large, so it’s not going to be the average.
-Um, but this space is about what you would see on a desktop.
+Now, my screen is very large, so it’s not going to be average, but this space is about what you would see on a desktop.

 So that works.
-Um, you’ve got a tablet view and you have, uh, the mobile view.
-So, uh, the way things lay out is going to look a little different in each of those views.
+You’ve got a tablet view and you have, uh, the mobile view.
+So, uh, the way things layout is going to look a little different in each of those views.

 And you can adjust accordingly, but for just basic content, we’re going to go back to the desktop so that you can see, um, how that changes.

 So we’ve changed that text.
 We’re going to hit, okay, now that text is updated, but it isn’t live.
 You have to actually let’s move my head again.

 If this page is live now, before we go look at that, we’re actually going to open this button so that you can see how to change the information there, if you want it to go to a different location.

 So this button, the learn more, you can change that to Anything you Want.
 Um, and you’ll be able to see how the button is going to fit right there.

 And again, you can see what it looks like on tablet and what it’s going to look like on mobile.
 Uh, because sometimes if it’s a very long message and I wouldn’t advise that for a button, but if it is very long message, it can actually change to, uh, two lines that might not be the look that you want.

 Okay.
 And the link for that button is actually going to be right here, generally speaking, you know, if you’re working on something and isn’t live yet, you’re going to have an as tracks and a hashtag button so that you can see where you want it to go.